Lif28/KatLogger/README.md

 - That's all
 - Plug the usb in your victim's computer and enjoy =]

-## Unfortunatly on Windows 11 AutoRun Creator doesn't work.
-We're trying to use another method to fix this issue soon
+## Unfortunatly with the latest updates windows defender finds KatLogger, we're going to fix this issue thanks y'all

 # KatLogger 1.0